Updated: Aug 28

 7) The MIND Diet May Improve Diabetes

-Eating high amounts of whole grains, fruits and vegetables improved blood sugar control and reduced overall risk of developing Type 2 diabetes by ~20% compared to low-fat diets (review of meta-analyses and 5 clinical trials)].
+Eating high amounts of whole grains, fruits and vegetables improved blood sugar control and reduced overall risk of developing Type 2 diabetes by 20% compared to low-fat diets.

 One analysis of over 400 observational studies explored the relationship between major food groups in the MIND diet (whole grains, vegetables, nuts, legumes, and fish) and the risk of type 2 diabetes.
 They found that: